Interview by Brad Johnson, Vice President of Advisor DevelopmentAdvisors Excel

 2. Rethink the Logo

 Swing open the closet door of any financial professional and you’ll see the evidence of branding abuse.
 All those logo-laden golf polos collecting dust in there might be ok on the course, but would you find yourself wearing them at a social function with your high-net-worth friends?

 Doubtful!
 More likely than not, they pile up in your closet until your wife hauls them off to Goodwill.

 According to John, heavy branding on gifts makes them destined for failure because it makes them feel nothing like gifts at all, more like marketing tools that end up as car-washing attire at best.

 Struggling to find gifts people actually want to keep?

 John says it’s best to target an area of your recipient’s life where they spend a lot of personal time and where they’ll find themselves using your gift frequently.
 The kitchen meets both requirements.

-Wine decanters, fine cutlery, and cutting boards are all great examples.
+Wine decanters, fine cutlery, and cutting boards are all also great examples.